Biomass and Renewable Energy Mandates

 Studies show that per ton of wood used, the forest products industry sustains nine times as many total jobs as the biomass energy sector.

-Government mandates and incentives distort the market for woody biomass raw materials and should be avoided.
+Government policies should avoid mandates and incentives that distort the market for woody biomass raw materials.

 The rapid increase and cumulative effect of government mandates and incentives for promoting the use of biomass for energy — such as in state Renewable Portfolio Standards, EPA greenhouse gas regulations for utilities, other climate policies and the Renewable Fuel Standard — could upset the forest use/product markets balance.

 U.S. wood pellet exports to the European Union (EU) for use as biomass energy jumped from an estimated 446,000 metric tons in 2010 to 4.4 million metric tons in 2015, according to data from the U.S. Census Bureau.
 RISI estimates that U.S. wood pellet exports to Europe will rise to 10.6 million metric tons in 2019, driven by European government subsidies seeking to achieve the EU’s 20 percent renewable energy mandate by 2020.